Jackyijun/Power-Outage-Investigation/README.md

 # Cleaning and EDA
 ### Data Cleaning
+After loading the data, few of the columns mentioned above caught our attention.
+There are missing values in the OUTAGE.RESTORATION.DATE, OUTAGE.RESTORATION.TIME, CAUSE.CATEGORY.DETAIL, OUTAGE.DURATION, DEMAND.LOSS.MW, and CUSTOMERS.AFFECTED columns.
+The missing values regarding restoration is likely due to a permanent shutdown or unknown reasons, so we could not arbitrarily impute values to replace them.
+The missingness in the cause category detail column is likely NMAR, explained in the analysis section below, and it isn't necessary to replace null values, as most rows are identical to the CAUSE.CATEGORY column.
+The OUTAGE.DURATION, DEMAND.LOSS.MW, and CUSTOMERS.AFFECTED columns all contain NaN values and 0s, but we have determined that the 0s are valid and faithful data.
+OUTAGE.DURATION contains zeros as a direct result of subtracting the start time from the restoration time, so if the power was immediately restored, the duration could become 0 minutes.
+In both DEMAND.LOSS.MW and CUSTOMERS.AFFECTED, the zeros represent minimal amount of damage done during the outage, which indicates less than 1 megawatt of demand loss, and not significant amount of population affected.

+We added two columns, OUTAGE.START and OUTAGE.RESTORATION, to the dataframe by combining the corresponding date and time column, storing the elements as Timestamp objects.
+This is done to conveniently map time series data.

 This is the cleaned Dataframe

 |   OBS |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | OUTAGE.START.DATE   | OUTAGE.START.TIME   | OUTAGE.RESTORATION.DATE   | OUTAGE.RESTORATION.TIME   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |   HURRICANE.NAMES |   OUTAGE.DURATION |   DEMAND.LOSS.MW |   CUSTOMERS.AFFECTED |   RES.PRICE |   COM.PRICE |   IND.PRICE |   TOTAL.PRICE |   RES.SALES |   COM.SALES |   IND.SALES |   TOTAL.SALES |   RES.PERCEN |   COM.PERCEN |   IND.PERCEN |   RES.CUSTOMERS |   COM.CUSTOMERS |   IND.CUSTOMERS |   TOTAL.CUSTOMERS |   RES.CUST.PCT |   COM.CUST.PCT |   IND.CUST.PCT |   PC.REALGSP.STATE |   PC.REALGSP.USA |   PC.REALGSP.REL |   PC.REALGSP.CHANGE |   UTIL.REALGSP |   TOTAL.REALGSP |   UTIL.CONTRI |   PI.UTIL.OFUSA |   POPULATION |   POPPCT_URBAN |   POPPCT_UC |   POPDEN_URBAN |   POPDEN_UC |   POPDEN_RURAL |   AREAPCT_URBAN |   AREAPCT_UC |   PCT_LAND |   PCT_WATER_TOT |   PCT_WATER_INLAND | OUTAGE.START        | OUTAGE.RESTORATION   |